David Navara: ČEZ Chess Trophy

-Since 2003 Navara has played several matches against top players in Prague at the ČEZ Chess Trophy festival.
+Since 2003, Navara has played several matches against top players in Prague at the ČEZ Chess Trophy festival.

+2024 controversy and Kramnik lawsuit

+In May 2024, Navara became a central figure in a major chess controversy initiated by former world chess champion Vladimir Kramnik.
+Kramnik published a list on social media insinuating cheating in online Titled Tuesday events, on which Navara was prominently featured.

+Shortly after, Navara announced that he would file a formal complaint with FIDE regarding Kramnik's behavior.
+He later clarified that his complaint was not based on a personal grievance alone, and mentioning that the complaint stated, "I am not sure whether he is accusing me", but on broader principles, citing four key objections: Kramnik's own recent fair-play violation, a pattern of unfounded public accusations by Kramnik, flawed statistical analysis, and the tweet's offensive framing.

+A year later, in a detailed blog post from May 2025, Navara recounted the full story and the severe psychological impact it had on him for which he had to seek professional help.
+He wrote that the public insinuation, compounded by FIDE's months-long silence, induced suicidal thoughts, and that there was a "real danger" he could have taken his own life in mid-June 2024, providing context by mentioning he had struggled with mental health issues since childhood.
+Navara further revealed that after receiving a formal response from FIDE in December 2024, which he found dismissive, he planned to commit suicide in mid-January 2025 but ultimately abandoned the idea.

+The dispute escalated further when Kramnik announced his intention to sue Navara for defamation, demanding a public retraction and apology.

 Notable games

 Below is an excerpt from an article by Lubomir Kavalek in The Washington Post on August 3, 2009:

 In the following game, played in the Ordix Open, the Czech grandmaster David Navara defeats former top Armenian grandmaster Rafael Vaganian.
 Navara decides to test a powerful pawn sacrifice in the Tarrasch variation of the French defense.
 It was introduced into tournament play more than 60 years ago by the Australian Cecil Purdy, the first correspondence world champion, and it still carries plenty of punch today.
 Vaganian's problems began after he lost the battle of the only open file and allowed the Czech GM to claim victory with neat tactical play.